TITLE 8 SOCIAL SERVICES

 8.8.3.14 UNREASONABLE RISK:

 A. The BCU may, in its discretion, use all reasonably reliable information about an applicant and weigh the evidence about an applicant to determine whether the applicant poses an unreasonable risk to care recipients.
-The BCU may also consult with legal staff, treatment, assessment or other professionals in the process of determining whether the cumulative weight of credible evidence establishes unreasonable risk.
+The BCU may also consult with the office of general counsel, treatment, assessment, or other professionals in the process of determining whether the cumulative weight of credible evidence establishes unreasonable risk.

 (1) reliable disclosures by the applicant or a victim of abuse or neglect;

-(5) any other evidence with similar indicia of reliability.
+(4) any other evidence with similar indications of reliability.

-8.8.3.15 REHABILITATION PETITION: Any applicant whom the BCU concludes is an unreasonable risk on any basis other than those described at Paragraphs (1), (3), (4), (5), or (6) of Subsection A of 8.8.3.13 NMAC, may submit to the BCU a rehabilitation petition describing with specificity all information that tends to demonstrate that the applicant is not an unreasonable risk.
-The petition may include, but need not be limited to, a description of what actions the applicant has taken subsequent to any events revealed by the background check to reduce the risk that the same or a similar circumstance will recur.
+8.8.3.15 REHABILITATION PETITION: Any applicant whom the BCU concludes may be an unreasonable risk, as identified in Subsection A (1) of 8.8.3.13 NMAC, may submit to the BCU a rehabilitation petition describing with specificity all information that tends to demonstrate that the applicant is not an unreasonable risk.
+The petition may include a description of what actions the applicant has taken subsequent to any events revealed by the background check to reduce the risk that the same or a similar circumstance will recur.
+The BCU may consider the age of the applicant at conviction, time since conviction, and participation and completion in mitigating programs, treatment, and education.

 8.8.3.16 ELIGIBILITY SUSPENSIONS, REINSTATEMENTS AND REVOCATIONS: